 Small group tours typically depart every Monday from April 13 - October 5, 2015 and are guaranteed with a minimum of 4 participants.
 In general, the maximum group size is 16.

 Consider adding additional days to your trip with the services of a private guide and/or driver to see more of the country - your time on either side of your small group tour can be customized to suit your needs (and private guided tours can be added throughout your small group experience as desired).

 After being picked up at the airport, your Driver Guide will give you a Panoramic Tour of Dublin City's highlights based on your expressed interests.
 He will point out the major attractions and places of historical and cultural importance from the monuments of the Phoenix Park, Custom House, Millennium Spire and Trinity College in the City Centre.
 Once you are familiar with the city your driver will take you to your hotel to relax after your flight.
 You may also be dropped at any of the attractions in the city centre such as the Guinness Storehouse or Trinity and your luggage taken to your Hotel.
 There are a host of shopping and museums and galleries to explore in the historical Georgian district near St Stephens Green.
-We highly recommend the National Museum, Natural History Museum and the National Gallery to name a few.
+They highly recommend the National Museum, Natural History Museum and the National Gallery to name a few.
 In order to give as much flexibility as possible, we have not included entrance fees and these can be paid in person on site.

 A welcome package with a city map, train tickets (if relevant), and any other touristic information that we deem you may find useful will be waiting for you upon your arrival at your first hotel on your trip.

 Spend the afternoon as you wish, perhaps visiting one of the many attractions such as the Guinness Storehouse or the Jameson distillery.